 Readmission of Former Students

 We are pleased to learn of your interest in returning to Hampden-Sydney College to resume your studies.
 To begin this process, you need to submit the Application for Readmission.
-This form is available online or from the Admissions Office and should be sent to that office.
+This form is available online or from the Office of Student Affairs and should be sent to that office.